Health Encyclopedia

 Overview

-Mumps is a viral illness that causes painful swelling of the parotid glands, which are salivary glands between the ear and the jaw.
+Mumps is a contagious viral infection that causes painful swelling of the parotid glands, which are salivary glands between the ear and the jaw.
 Mumps can sometimes spread to the testicles, ovaries, or pancreas, or to the membrane that surrounds the brain and spinal cord.

 Mumps goes away on its own.
 Home care can help you feel better while getting over mumps.
 Talk with your doctor about follow-up care.